kirandash/vantient-lexical/README.md

 - Add e2e test to check if the quest embed is rendered correctly.

 - Better icon for "Vantient Quest" option under "Insert" in the toolbar.

+- Focus input field on launching modal for Vantient Quest Embed.